Men and women who suffer with diabetes may have a hard time obtaining low cost life insurance rates.

 Furthermore, it builds a cash value too.
 Typically, if the insured dies within the initial 3 years of the inception of the policy, the beneficiary will receive the premiums already paid into the policy plus a further 10% interest.
 After that initial 3 years, the full death benefit is paid out should the insured pass away.

-The bottom line is, getting cheap life insurance rates is not easy for a diabetic.
+The bottom line is, getting cheap life insurance rates is not easy for a male diabetic or female diabetic.

 Diabetes type: if all else is equal then type 1 diabetics (those who were diagnosed when they were children) is more costly than type 2.
 Nevertheless, a type 2 diabetic can actually pay more where their level of control is poor.
 Some life insurance companies rate according to the use of insulin.